 Emergency medical service (EMS) provides patient care in a variety of settings, from calm to chaotic.
 EMS providers frequently face challenges in gaining access to patients to provide care, and also in extricating patients from the scene for transport.
-An example is a motor vehicle crash, where patients are often trapped in mangled vehicles.
-A less obvious example is the removal of an obese patient from a residence of a hoarder or the rescue of a victim who fell through the ice.
+An example is a motor vehicle crash, where patients often become trapped in mangled vehicles.
+A less obvious example is the removal of a patient with obesity from the residence of a hoarder or the rescue of a victim who fell through the ice.
 A variety of techniques are used to remove the patients from their entrapment, and the appropriate technique depending on the situation.
 The essential focus for EMS providers, regardless of the situation or scene, is personal safety.

 The primary concern for EMS providers of all levels on all scenes is personal safety.
 An EMS provider is of no use to a patient if he or she is injured or incapacitated.
 More importantly, EMS can be a dangerous job, and providers must ensure that they go home safe at the end of every shift.

 Ensuring scene safety begins at dispatch.
-From the time an EMS crew is notified of a call, they should be conscientious of potential dangers associated with the scene.
-For example, a vehicle crash scene provides many significant dangers, from fires or downed electrical wires to broken glass or passing traffic.
+From the time an EMS crew receives the notification of a call, they should be conscientious of potential dangers associated with the scene.
+For example, a vehicle crash scene provides many significant risks, from fires or downed electrical wires to broken glass or passing traffic.
 EMS crews should park strategically to avoid traffic, always use emergency lighting when parked on a road or other potentially dangerous scene, and wear reflective clothing to increase visibility.
-Even with these precautions, motor vehicle crash scenes still present a danger to emergency medical technicians (EMTs) and paramedics, so situational awareness is paramount.
-In addition, airbags that do not go off with the initial impact may deploy during extrication or patient care.
+Even with these precautions, motor vehicle crash scenes still present a danger to emergency medical technicians (EMTs), and paramedics, so situational awareness is paramount.
+Also, airbags that do not go off with the initial impact may deploy during extrication or patient care.
 While airbags save lives during a crash, when deployed later, they may cause devastating injuries or even death.
 EMS providers should be aware of this potential hazard as they work accident scenes.

 Scenes not involving car crashes and roads still have the potential for danger, so crews should never let their guard down.
-Violent patients, family members, and bystanders should be considered by EMS.
-Crews should never enter a scene that is not secure or has the potential for violence until law enforcement has ensured safety.
+EMS should consider violent patients, family members, and bystanders.
+Teams should never enter a scene that is not secure or has the potential for violence until law enforcement has ensured safety.
 Still, other dangers exist and must be considered, including chemical hazards such as carbon monoxide.

 While the exact process for forceful entry to a car may differ based on equipment and situation, the overall concepts remain the same.
-Glass in windows can be taped in a criss-cross pattern before it is broken to minimize the pieces that fall into the car onto the patient.
+Glass in windows can be taped in a criss-cross pattern before being broken to minimize the pieces that fall into the car onto the patient.
 A gap can be created between the door and the frame near the handle with a Halligan bar or other similar tool.
 Hydraulic spreaders can then be inserted into the gap, and then used to spread the door from the frame.
-If the door needs to be entirely removed from the vehicle, the same process can be used at the hinge of the door after it is initially opened.
+If the door requires complete removal from the vehicle, the same process is possible at the hinge of the door after initially opening it.

 Gaining access may only be step one.
-Sometimes EMS may obtain access to the patient and begin treatment.
-However, if the patient remains trapped and cannot be transported to the hospital for definitive care.
-The process for removing these patients from their entrapment, extrication, can be complex and poses dangers to the patient and EMS.
-This is particularly important in significant trauma, such as major car accidents, as this may consume a large portion of the critical first hour of trauma care.
+Sometimes EMS may obtain access to the patient and begin treatment; however, if the patient remains trapped, they cannot be transported to the hospital for definitive care.
+The process for removing these patients from their entrapment can be complex and poses dangers to the patient and EMS; this is particularly important in significant trauma, such as major car accidents, as this may consume a large portion of the critical first hour of trauma care.
 EMS should provide whatever care they can to the entrapped patient safely, such as airway management or intravenous (IV) fluid administration.
-During the process of removing the patient from the situation, care should be taken to minimize movement of the spine to prevent worsening of any possible injuries.
+During the process of removing the patient from the situation, care is necessary to minimize movement of the spine to prevent the worsening of any possible injuries.
 Cervical collars should be placed as soon as is feasibly possible when a cervical spine injury is suspected.
-Long spine boards are frequently used to move patients while maintaining alignment of the spine during extrication.
+Long spine boards are frequently employed to move patients while maintaining spinal alignment during extrication.
 Short spine boards also exist for this purpose.

 In motor vehicle crashes, patients may become trapped as the dash collapses down, pinning their legs.
 In this instance, delays in care are compounded as EMS first must gain access to the patient and then must extricate him from the entrapment.
-Some care can be provided after access is gained, but transport must wait for extrication.
+Some care is possible after gaining access, but transport must wait for extrication.
 Hydraulic tools are typically used to lift the dash in these cases with a technique referred to as the dash roll.
 Again, EMS providers should be familiar with the capabilities and tools used by their agency.

-In some situations, the roof of the car may need to be removed to extricate the patient.
+In some situations, the roof of the car may require removal to extricate the patient.
 The windows must first be removed to accomplish this.
-Then, the metal support posts between the windows are cut with hydraulic cutters or similar tools.
-Depending on the needs for extrication, all of the posts can be cut and the roof lifted off the car, or the front 2 to 4 posts can be cut, and the roof can be folded up and backward.
+Then, the rescuers cut the metal support posts between the windows with hydraulic cutters or similar tools.
+Depending on the needs for extrication, the rescuers can cut all of the posts, and the roof lifted off the car, or they can cut the front 2 to 4 posts, and then fold the roof up and backward.
 To facilitate easy folding, a cut in each side of the roof at the desired folding point may be necessary.

 Before performing any automotive extrication technique, providers should take a hands-on course.
-There are many intricacies to automotive extrication that cannot be covered in this article.
+There are many intricacies to automotive extrication that are beyond the scope of this article.
 EMS personnel should only perform techniques they are trained to perform and should be familiar with their equipment.
 The National Fire Protection Agency, an agency that governs the fire industry, provides specific guidelines and regulations.

 In extreme circumstances, a patient may require a field amputation to be extricated and transported for definitive care.
-This is only used as last resort when the patient would otherwise die if they cannot immediately be freed.
+This approach is only used as a last resort when the patient would otherwise die if not freed immediately.
 In these situations, contact with medical control is vital.
 Be familiar with the agency's protocols for this situation.

 Some EMS systems utilize physicians in the prehospital setting.
-In these situations, physicians may be able to provide advanced care to the entrapped patient, until extrication can be completed.
-EMS systems with this capability should consider utilizing it, especially when prolonged extrication may be expected.
-Physicians providing this service should also practice scene safety and only perform extrication activities they have been trained to perform.
+In these situations, physicians may be able to provide advanced care to the entrapped patient until the completion of extrication.
+EMS systems with this capability should consider utilizing it, especially when prolonged extrication may be the expectation.
+Physicians providing this service should also practice scene safety and only perform extrication activities they have received training to perform.

 EMS provides essential care in the prehospital setting.
 Providing that care while maintaining personal safety is imperative.
 EMTs and paramedics should also understand the importance of time during a trauma.
 Gaining access and extrication should be performed as quickly and efficiently as is safely possible.
 Ultimately, patients would never arrive in the emergency department without the dedication and hard work of EMS, who provide the critical intervention of extrication.